ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>The ID of the customer root key (CRK) in your KMS instance that you want to use to wrap the data encryption keys (DEK) that are stored locally in your cluster.
 To list available root keys, run `ibmcloud oc kms crk ls --instance-id <kms_instance_id>`.</dd>

 <dt><code>--public-endpoint</code></dt>
-<dd>Optional: Specify this option to use the KMS public service endpoint.
-If you do not include this flag, the private service endpoint is used by default.</dd>
+<dd>Optional: Specify this option to use the KMS public cloud service endpoint.
+If you do not include this flag, the private cloud service endpoint is used by default.</dd>

 <dt><code>-q</code></dt>
 <dd>Optional: Do not show the message of the day or update reminders.</dd>